-CT scan of the chest —detailed pictures of the
+CT scan of the chest — detailed pictures of the

 inside of the chest.

-Pulmonary angiogram —a special dye can highlight
+Pulmonary angiogram — a special dye can

-the areas of blockage in the lungs.
+highlight the areas of blockage in the lungs.

 MR angiography (MRA)

-Electrocardiogram (ECG, EKG)—a test to look for
+Electrocardiogram (ECG, EKG) — a test to look

-beats, may help in diagnosis
+heart beats, may help in diagnosis.

-Echocardiography —a test to examine the size,
+Echocardiography — a test to examine the size,

 shape, and motion of the heart

-D-Dimer (a clot dissolving substance) blood
+D-Dimer (a clot dissolving substance) blood test

-test—Increased levels in the blood may suggest
+— increased levels in the blood may suggest the

-the presence of a clot
+presence of a clot.